tfulanchan/academy/docs/disclosure/disclosure-51-88.md

   </div>
 </details>

-4. According to Article 47 of the executive regulations and procedures issued in implementation of the Companies Law for listed joint stock companies, as amended by the authority’s board resolution No. 4-122-2020 dated 3/4/1442 AH corresponding to 11/18/2020 AD, what is meant by “The indicative value of the right”?
+5. List five of the related parties (as defined by the corporate governance regulations)

-Answer reference: Section 5-1-1-1
+Answer reference: Section 5-1-1-2

 <details>
   <summary>List five of the related parties (as defined by the corporate governance regulations)</summary>